The Lord of the Rings (1978 film): Development

 Director Ralph Bakshi was introduced to The Lord of the Rings by J.R.R.
 Tolkien during the mid-1950s while working as an animator for Terrytoons.
 In 1957, the young animator started trying to convince people that the story could be told in animation.

 In 1969, the rights were passed to United Artists, where an "elegant" Peter Shaffer script was abandoned.
 Film producer Denis O'Dell was interested in producing a film for the Beatles, and approached directors David Lean (busy with Ryan's Daughter), Stanley Kubrick (who deemed it "unfilmable"), and Michelangelo Antonioni.
 John Boorman was commissioned to write a script in late 1969, but it was deemed too expensive in 1970.

 Bakshi approached United Artists when he learned (from a 1974 issue of Variety) that Boorman's script was abandoned.
 Learning that Boorman intended to produce all three parts of The Lord of the Rings as a single film, Bakshi commented, "I thought that was madness, certainly a lack of character on Boorman's part.
 Why would you want to tamper with anything Tolkien did?"
 Bakshi began making a "yearly trek" to United Artists.
 Bakshi had since achieved box office success producing adult-oriented animated films such as Fritz the Cat but his recent film, Coonskin, tanked, and he later clarified that he thought The Lord of the Rings could "make some money" so as to save his studio.

-In 1975, Bakshi convinced United Artists executive Mike Medavoy to produce The Lord of the Rings as two or three animated films, and a prequel to The Hobbit.
+In 1975, Bakshi convinced United Artists executive Mike Medavoy to produce The Lord of the Rings as two or three animated films, and the prequel, The Hobbit.
 Medavoy offered him Boorman's script, which Bakshi refused, saying that Boorman "didn't understand it" and that his script would have made for a cheap film like "a Roger Corman film."
 Medavoy accepted Bakshi's proposal to "do the books as close as we can, using Tolkien's exact dialogue and scenes."